My sales dashboard in Amazon is showing a different number than InventoryLab, how come?

 So, what’s the difference between sales and payments?

 Sales numbers shown to you in the Seller Central Sales Dashboard are from the date that your product was ordered.
 If you sell any products through FBA, you know that orders can stay pending for several days before being shipped.
 The payment is not posted, however, until the date it is shipped.
-Therefore, we track your payments data, as we are running numbers for TRUE accounting purposes.
+Therefore, we track your payment data, as we are running numbers for TRUE accounting purposes.

 Payments reports can be found in Seller Central by going to Reports>Payments.